Abstract

 The Role of Collectivism National Culture

 It is a fact that there is competition between fellow Bitcoin miners and that it can not be ignored.
-There is even suspicion that with how often Bitcoin price soars, there are groups of the mining activity seems to be intrinsically monopoly-proof, in the sense that if only two miners were to be active, their profits would always be positive regardless of the marginal cost of the opponent.
-For this reason,
+There is even suspicion that with how often Bitcoin price soars, there are groups of professional miners armies with computer powers that can monopolize the creation of Bitcoin and conduct selfish mining (Solana, 2017).
+Even so, that possibility was denied by Dimitri (2017), who stated, the mining activity seems to be intrinsically monopoly-proof, in the sense that if only two miners were to be active, their profits would always be positive regardless of the marginal cost of the opponent.
+For this reason, none of the two could exclude the other by cutting down his own costs, unless activities other than Bitcoin mining would have a higher rate of return. (p.
+36)

 The presence of the element of resistance toward monopolistic movement in the Bitcoin mining system as well as power and capital distribution with wider public involvement made Bitcoin penetration favorable on countries with high collectivism.